-Biotech startups are a high-risk venture.
-Although making it to the final line is definitely worth the effort, not that many reach it.
-I talked with several experts in founding biotech startups to find out what the most common reasons for failure are — and what can be done to avoid them.
+Biotech startups are a high-risk venture and many do not reach the final line.
+Experts explain what the most common reasons for failure are and what can be done to avoid them.

 You might have heard that only 10% of startups make it.
-Well, biotech startups can have an even harder time of it.
+Well, biotech startups can have it even harder.
 Unlike the typical tech startup that can launch a product within months, a biotech company often requires several years of intensive cash burning before its first product reaches the market.
-That is, if it doesn’t fail all the testing that regulators require for most biological products.
+That is, if it doesn’t fail all the testing that regulators require.

 But failure is the best way to learn how to do things better and increase our chances of getting it right the next time.
-Here’s the advice of experts (in both success and failure) for those who want to venture into the biotech world.
+Here’s the advice of experts (in both success and failure) on mistakes to avoid for those who want to venture into the biotech world.

 1. Flawed financial strategy

-Finance is always a challenge for any young startup.
+Finance is always a challenge for a startup.
 The challenge is even greater for biotech startups, which need to raise significantly more money and make sure it lasts long enough.

-Investors are key in the early stages of a startup, but gaining their trust takes time, meaning a company should start conversations with investors before it’s even established.
+Investors are key in the early stages of a startup, but gaining their trust takes time, meaning founders should start conversations with investors before the company is even established.
 It can also be a great opportunity to get expert feedback and an early assessment of how viable a business is.
-“Only partner with experienced investors who know how to do it,” advised Holger Reithinger, General Partner at the Dutch biotech investor Forbion.
+“Only partner with experienced investors who know how to do it,” advised Holger Reithinger, General Partner at the Dutch biotech VC Forbion.

 When receiving private investment, an error can be diluting the stake of the founders too much, which can affect their commitment to the company.
-Another reason for failure can be doing frequent, small fundraising rounds.
+Another mistake can be doing frequent, small fundraising rounds.
 “Fundraising is a paramount effort and investors must be contacted with care,” said Edoardo Negroni, co-founder and Managing Partner at AurorA-TT, an Italian tech transfer company.

 Once you have the money, it’s important to make a plan and show investors they can trust in you following it, which can be decisive for future fundraisings.
 “Conceive a fundraising plan in line with the development plan to ensure the construction of solid evidence between one round and the next one,” advised Negroni.
 “Make sure to never run out of cash to build evidence, planning a financing round in time before it is too late.”